stujones11/multiskin/README.md

 [mod] Unified Skins [u_skins] by SmallJoker
 [mod] Wardrobe [wardrobe] by prestidigitator
 ```
-Note that auto skin format dection is only available for these mods if
+Note that auto skin format detection is only available for these mods if
 the multiskin mod is listed in the `secure.trusted_mods` setting.

 Configuration